 Talking about how the project came about, Alistair Brownlee said:

 “We sat around a table after an endurance race in Bahrain discussing the world record times and if they could be beaten.
 The women thought in the right conditions it was possible to go under 8 hours.
 I thought I could go sub seven hours.
 A mix of bravado and competitive instinct kicked in and before we knew it, we had all signed up to the idea of attempting to go faster than anyone in history.”

 Spearheaded by former World Champion triathlete and now CEO of event organisers Mana Sport and Entertainment Group, Chris McCormack, the challenge is to be officially known as the Pho3nix SUB7 and Pho3nix SUB8.
-The attempt is backed by title partner, The Pho3nix Foundation, a not-for-profit organisation that supports sporting participation among young people.
+The attempt is backed by title partner, The Pho3nix Foundation, a not-for-profit organisation that supports sporting participation among young people, inspired by mythical phoenix rising from ashes.
 As well as promoting the physical and social benefits of sport, Pho3nix also provides young people with the resources and educational development to advance the positive values and attitudes that sport provides, and that become skills for life.